-Living abroad can cause some relationships to get stronger because you might miss people and they probably will miss you too.
+Living abroad can cause relationships to get stronger because you’ll miss people and they’ll miss you too.

 9. I started to romanticize my home country

-The idea of my home country became very idealized when I was living abroad.
+The concept of a home country became a very romanticised idea when I was living abroad.

-I started romanticizing the smallest habits from back home.
-Like going to local bars, doing fun stuff in hometown, meeting family and friends… All of them were very positive memories.
+I started idealizing the smallest things from back home.
+Like going to local bars, doing fun stuff in your hometown, meeting family, and friends… All of them very positive memories.
 No negative thoughts came to my mind when I thought about home.

 I think this happened because I stepped right out of my comfort zone when I was living abroad.
-Being exposed to a new location, new people and many other new influences were probably the main reason for this feeling.
+Being exposed to a new location, new people and many other new influences are probably good reasons for a feeling like this.

-I automatically started thinking about back home and focussed on all the good things around it.
-It’s probably something that’s in the nature of a human mind to do so.
-I heard more foreign people sharing the same thought when I was living abroad.
+Thinking about home and focusing on all the good things around it, it’s probably something that’s in the nature of a human mind.
+I heard other travelers sharing the same experience when I was living abroad.

 10. Coming back home will never be the same

-Truth for me was that the biggest culture shock of the whole ‘living abroad’ experience happened when I returned back home.
-When I came back from living abroad in Sri Lanka, I had to do the biggest efforts to be able again to adjust to my home country’s culture and habits.
-Like searching for a job, finished the last bit of my studies, getting ready to save some money for the next trip, all felt like a big struggle at the start.
+The biggest culture shock of my experience abroad happened when I returned back home.
+I had to do a large effort to adjust again to the habits and culture of my home country.
+Searching for a job, finishing the last bit of my studies and getting ready to save some money for the next trip, all felt like a big struggle at the start.

-It didn’t feel great to get back home from living abroad at first.
-I really missed the freedom and ‘carpe diem’ feeling of being on the road as a backpacker and to be living abroad in an exotic location.
-But, I did really enjoy to see friends and family again that I had missed for such a long time when I was living abroad.
+It didn’t feel good at all to get back home.
+I really missed the freedom of being on the road as a backpacker and to be living abroad.
+But, I did really enjoy to see friends and family again.

 Experiencing this reverse culture shock, having difficulties with psychological, emotional and cultural aspects of reentry, made me only more motivated though.
 It made me rather feel like someone that became richer from the experience of living abroad and not bounded anymore by the limits of a nationality.